mem48/geocompr/main.md

 Behind the scenes it uses GDAL, which supports the import of a very wide range of vector data formats^[A list of supported formats could be found at http://www.gdal.org/ogr_formats.html].
 The first argument of `st_read()` is `dsn`, which should be a text string or an object containing a single text string.
 The content of a text string could vary between different drivers.
-In the most of cases, for example `ESRI Shapefile` or `GeoPackage`, it would be a file name.
+In the most of cases, e.g. `ESRI Shapefile` or `GeoPackage`, it would be a file name.
-The `st_read` function, based on the file extension, knows how to read a file.
+The `st_read` function, based on the file extension, knows how to read a file:

 ```r